tidyverse/tidyverse.org/content/articles/2017-08-08-contributing.md

 ### View contributing as a relationship, not a one night stand ###

-The best way to be successful contributing to open source projects is to do so repeatably.
-This means cultivating trust between yourself and the maintainer by multiple contributions.
-After many small contributions have been successfully added they will be much more willing to review and accept more substantial changes.
+The best way to be successful contributing to open source projects is to do so repeatedly.
+This means cultivating trust between yourself and the maintainer by multiple successful contributions.
+After many small contributions have been added the maintainer will be much more willing to review and accept more substantial changes.
 As with any relationship being polite and considerate is a great way to improve trust.
-If you instead view the contribution as a single interaction to add your pet feature you are much less likely to be successful.
+If you instead view the contribution as a solitary interaction to add your pet feature you are much less likely to be successful.

 ### Contribute! ###